 - 🚨 Instant debugging with realtime stdin/stdout/stderr output (

-- 📦 Extendable with any Python package as configured & written in standard Python.
+- 📦 Extendable with the entire Python package ecosystem.

-- 🔌 Integrated with Docker, Terraform, Vagrant/Mech & Ansible out of the box.
+- 🔌 Integrated with connectors for Docker, Terraform, Vagrant and more.

 Install pyinfra with